leaf2fire/leaf2fire.github.io/_posts/2018-07-21-questions.md

 ## Questions

+### Food preservation methods in the home?

+I like sour foods.
+I also like long shelf life.
+Definitely want to figure out how to pickle and preserve various ingredients without investing too heavily into tools.

 ### Why were tables and chairs created?

 Maybe there are better ways to sit for prolonged periods of time.
 According to